txstate-etc/ldap-async/README.md

 Convenience methods are provided that allow you to specify the kind of operation you are about to do and the type of return data you expect.
 ## Querying
+There are four main ways to query LDAP data:
+* `get` - get a single entry by DN, this sets the search scope to 'base' by default and returns the first result if multiple are found
+* `search` - search for multiple entries and return them all as an array, search scope defaults to 'sub'
+* `stream` - search for multiple entries and return them as a stream (async iterator), search scope defaults to 'sub'
+* `getMembers` - get all non-group members of a group (nested groups are recursively expanded)
 ```javascript
 const person = await ldap.get('cn=you,ou=people,dc=yourdomain,dc=com')
 console.log(person.toJSON()) // { givenName: 'John', ... }